India CSR Network

 Fully realizing that cities are the engines of growth, Modi government, following the global trend of promoting urbanisation, directed its policies towards improving cities productivity.
 It launched key reform programmes of ‘Atal Mission of Rejuvenation & Urban Transformation’ (AMRUT) & ‘100 Smart Cities Mission’, with investment of about one lakh crore, over 5 years, adopting incentive based approach, directly linking financial incentives to reforms undertaken by urban local bodies for developing urban infrastructure in cities.
 AMRUT is targeted to rejuvenate 500 cities on PPP model, benefiting 2 crore urban households.
 While under UPA’s urban renewal mission (JNNURM), Rs.
 36000 crore was released against commitment of Rs.
 42800 crore, NDA government has committed 98000 crore under AMRUT & Smart Cities Mission.

-The government’s policy emphasis to promote urban transformation, has already started paying dividend.
-Forty seven percent of 11705 urban projects approved during 2015-16, are already under implementation, to be completed by stipulated time period of 2019-20, compared to 39 percent of 3138 projects approved during 2005-2014 period.
+The government’s policy emphasis to promote urban transformation has already started paying dividends.
+Forty seven percent of 11705 urban projects approved during 2015-16 are already under implementation, to be completed by stipulated time period of 2019-20, compared to 39 percent of 3138 projects approved during 2005-2014 period.
 So much so that today foreign investors are eyeing smart cities for investment.
 The US & French development agencies have signed pacts to adopt 3 cities each for development as smart cities.
 Japan has shown interest in creating smart cities while Chinese companies are keen to develop mega industrial townships.
-The government through these reform initiatives, is focusing on improving the quality of human life.
+The government through these reform initiatives is focusing on improving the quality of human life.
 And for that purpose, a City Livability Index has been launched for major cities on the basis of quality of life they offer.

 As urban infrastructure holds the key to urban transformation, the government is putting emphasis on boosting urban infra investment.
 A record allocation of Rs.
 3.96 lakh crore was made for infra sector in the union budget for 2017-18.
 For highways, the budget allocation was hiked from 57676 crore to 64000 crore and budget for rural roads was stepped up to 27000 crore.
 The policy initiatives on the infrastructure front are clearly showing results.
 The cost overruns in central sector infrastructure projects came down sharply to 11 percent at the end of FY 17, from 20 percent, 3 years back when Modi government took over, reflecting increased efficiency in project implementation and faster clearances.